Gujranwala Guru Nanak Khalsa College

-Gujranwala Guru Nanak Khalsa College (GGNKCL) is a college of Panjab University, Chandigarh, in the city of Ludhiana.
-Founded in 1917, it offers undergraduate and post-graduate degree courses in various fields.
+Gujranwala Guru Nanak Khalsa College (GGNKCL) is a private college located in the Ludhiana, Punjab, with affiliation from Panjab University.
+Originally founded in 1917, it offers undergraduate and post-graduate degree courses in various fields.

 History

-The story of Gujranwala Guru Nanak Khalsa College, Ludhiana, can be delineated in three distinct phases.
+The history of Gujranwala Guru Nanak Khalsa College, Ludhiana, can be delineated in three distinct phases.
 The first phase and the foundation of the college fall within the orbit of Sikh Renaissance of the early 20th century.
 Some people drawn from amongst the Sikh elite of Gujranwala endowed with a strong philanthropic impulse got together in 1889 AD and formed a Khalsa Committee (later Khalsa Educational Council) to establish a Khalsa High School in Gujranwala Town.
 This school started functioning four years ahead of the famous Khalsa Collegiate School, Amritsar.
 The foundation stone of the huge palatial building of this school was laid on 18 November 1912 by Sir Luious Dane, Governor of the Punjab on the outskirts of habitation of Gujranwala.
 Before long, the school became the most popular, in the entire region beyond the river Ravi up to Peshawar.
 We find a mention of the Khalsa Educational Council, Gujranwala in high eulogistic terms in the Punjab University Calendar, Lahore (1918), when the council applied for affiliation to start an intermediate College.
 Mr M U Moore, an Irishman, was appointed as the first principal of this college.
 He stayed for about two years and levelled the ground for sprouting healthy traditions for the college.
 By the year 1920, the college building was completed.
 In 1921 AD, Bhai Jodh Singh (later vice-chancellor, Punjabi University, Patiala) joined as a principal.
 He was instrumental in starting the Medical and Non-Medical streams.

 However, this period also witnessed some tragic events – the Jalianwala Bagh massacre at Amritsar and riots in Gujranwala in reaction thereto, imposition of martial law and bombardment of Khalsa School Boarding House and the playgrounds.
 During this very period, Mahatma Gandhi and Lajpat Rai visited Gujranwala in June 1921 (because Section 144 had been clamped at Lahore and they could not arrange any public meeting there), addressed a responsive public gathering there and gave a call to the people to join the non-cooperation programme of the Congress.
 Both addressed the students of Guru Nanak Khalsa College as well.
 In such circumstances, the management was hard pressed to get the college disaffiliated from the Punjab University, Lahore, and allow therein the launch of Basic Education programme based on vocational/skill training, as advocated by Mahatma Gandhi.
 But this programme met with success nowhere in the entire country.
 Still some students and teachers in our college (then named as Guru Nanak Khalsa National College) tried hard to pursue this ‘national’ programme.
 Prof. Sher Singh (Chemistry) was named as a principal and subjects like commerce and industrial chemistry were introduced.
 But all this led the enthusiasts nowhere.
 However, after the return of normalcy, the college management lost no time to get the college re-affiliated to the Punjab University, Lahore.